homeschool-master/homeschool-master-docs/docs/rails-implementation-guide.md

 Technical implementation specification for the Homeschool Master Rails API backend.

 **Philosophy:** Each phase is self-contained.
-At the end of every phase, the application compiles, all tests pass, and no code references things that don't exist yet.
+At the end of every phase, the application compiles, all tests pass.
 ---

 ## Table of Contents